-Action Date The Chief School Administrator will September 2023 submit the mentoring plan to the BOE for approval.
-(Board approved 9/12/2023) Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2023 Teachers new to the district will attend a two-day orientation August 2023 Mentors will be assigned to mentees and trained in responsibilities using the plan.
-September 2023 Mentors will receive training Annually We will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2023 - June 2024 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Three months Mentor will submit a log form to the district office At the end of the 30 or 34 weeks of mentoring During the school year, the administrator will meet with mentors and teachers to assess the program.
-As needed Evaluation of District Mentoring Plan June 2024
+Action Date The Superintendent of School will submit the mentoring plan to the BOE for approval.
+June 2025 (Board approved 6/10/2025) Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level August 2025 Teachers new to the district will attend a two-day orientation August 19, 2025 and August 20, 2025 Mentors will be assigned to mentees and trained in responsibilities using the plan.
+September 2025 or within 30 days of novice teacher start date Mentors will receive training Annually We will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2025 - June 2026 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Three months The mentor will submit a log form to the district office At the end of the 30 or 34 weeks of mentoring During the school year, the administrator will meet with mentors and teachers to assess the program.
+As needed Evaluation of District Mentoring Plan July 2026